 Ways Medical Negligence Can Lead To Death

-There are a number of ways that medical negligence can lead to death as we’ve already touched upon during this guide.
+There are a number of ways that death could occur in a medical setting as we’ve already touched upon during this guide.
 These include:

 - Misdiagnosis of an illness which resulted in the wrong or no treatment being given.

 - Medication errors meaning the patient was given incorrect medication that either caused their death or led to their illness not being treated at all.

 - A delayed diagnosis that led to their condition getting worse when it could’ve been cured had treatment begun earlier.

 - Errors in surgery that led to the patient’s death.

 - Childbirth errors which led to the death of the mother or baby.

 - Errors with the level of anaesthetic administered which caused the death of the patient.

 However, you must show that a trained healthcare professional provided care that fell below the expected standard and resulted in further or avoidable harm.